 Within 30 business days after registration the Task Team will respond to the complainant.
 For Type I complaints (information requests) the Task Team will provide the requested information in line with the Bank's Access to Information policy.
 For Type II (minor and medium impacts) and III (serious issues of corporate relevance, harm, and complex policy issues) complaints the Task Team will propose to the complainant how the issue raised in the complaint will be addressed, including a proposed time frame.
 The proposed time frame for Type II should not exceed 60 days and for Type III 180 days.
 If Task Team needs more time it will justify the additional time required.
-If the review by the task team reveals that the issues of concern raised in the complainant accordingly and refer the complainant to relevant government authorities to which the complaint should be addressed.
+If the review by the task team reveals that the issues of concern raised in the complaint are not related to the Bank-supported project or any aspects thereof it will advise the complainant accordingly and refer the complainant to relevant government authorities to which the complaint should be addressed.